alinex/node-spawn/README.md

     Spawn.WEIGHTLIMIT = 10  # size of load allowed for each period

 If you use non standard commands you may help the system balancing the start by giving each command a specific weight.
-Some defualt commands are already defined.
+Some default commands are already defined.

     # Specific weights for each command
     Spawn.WEIGHT.SITMarkAVMulticontainerFFmpeg = 500